Luos-io/Documentation/src/pages/tutorials/bootloader/bootloader.md

   <img src="../../../_assets/img/tutorials/bootloader/detect_new_app.png">
 </p>

 You have reached the end of this tutorial.
 You're now able to use the bootloader feature included in **Luos**.
-You have the basics but you can find some useful informations in the dedicated [documentation page](../../tools/boot.md).
+You have the basics but you can find some useful information in the dedicated [documentation page](../../tools/boot.md).